Nikaoto/nn.lua/readme.md

 print(outputs[1])
 ```

 ### API
 In general, I suggest you look at `nn.lua` if you want to know the API.
 The code
 is commented and written to be as simple as possible.
 If you wish to know
 exactly what `opts` a function accepts, just look at the first 5-10 lines of
 that function, it's all there.

+Regardless, here are some details about the API:

 ### `nn.new_neural_net(opts)`
-Creates a new neural network, which looks something like this:
+Creates a new neural network, which will look something like this:
 ```lua
 {
   act_fns = { "sigmoid" },